-1. From the System menu in AZedit, select Miscellaneous.

-2. From the Miscellaneous popup menu, select Keypanel Screen Saver.

-The Keypanel Screen Saver window appears.

-- 3. In the Screen Saver Line 1 field, enter a message (up to 40 characters). - 4.
+- 1. From the System menu in AZedit, select Miscellaneous.
+A popup menu appears. - 2.
+From the Miscellaneous popup menu, select Keypanel Screen Saver.
+The Keypanel Screen Saver window appears. - 3.
+In the Screen Saver Line 1 field, enter a message (up to 40 characters). - 4.
 In the Screen Saver Line 2 field, enter a message (up to 40 characters), if desired.